Public housing in Singapore: Resale public housing

-Lessee-occupied public housing can be sold in a resale market, subject to restrictions.
-The government does not regulate prices within the resale market.
+Lessee-occupied public housing leases can be sold in a resale market, subject to restrictions.
+The government does not regulate lease prices within the resale market.

-Initially, owners were only able to sell their housing units back to the HDB but after 1971, the sale of flats on the private market was allowed.
-After that, sellers on the private market could only sell flats to buyers who satisfied the requirements for purchasing new flats.
+Initially, owners were only able to sell their housing unit leases back to the HDB but after 1971, the sale of flat leases on the private market was allowed.
+After that, sellers on the private market could only sell flat leases to buyers who satisfied the requirements for purchasing new flat leases.
 Sellers were required to have lived in their flats for a minimum time, and were prevented from applying for new flats for a certain time, which was known as the debarment period.
-In 1978, the restriction on new flat purchase was replaced by a resale levy.
+In 1978, the restriction on new flat lease purchase was replaced by a resale levy.

-Resale restrictions were loosened in the late 1980s; income limits were removed, and permanent residents and property owners were allowed to purchase resale flats in 1989.
+Resale restrictions were loosened in the late 1980s; income limits were removed, and permanent residents and property owners were allowed to purchase resale flat leases in 1989.
 In 1991, the resale market was opened to unmarried people older than 35.
 CPF housing grants for the resale market were introduced in 1994.
 These measures led to a rapid rise in resale prices by the mid-1990s; in response, the HDB introduced additional taxes and restrictions.

-Increasing housing prices and government statements regarding public housing as assets that can be enhanced resulted in public housing being perceived as an investment.
-In the late 2000s, with the trend of increasing housing prices, the government introduced measures such as additional taxes and restrictions to reduce investment demand for housing.
-The government also tried not to dissuade the use of public housing as an investment.
-Rising resale prices for public housing in prime areas led to the government placing additional purchase and resale restrictions on newly built public housing in prime areas from 2021.
+Increasing housing lease prices and government statements regarding public housing leases as assets that can be enhanced resulted in public housing leases being perceived as an investment.
+In the late 2000s, with the trend of increasing housing lease prices, the government introduced measures such as additional taxes and restrictions to reduce investment demand for housing.
+The government also tried not to dissuade the use of public housing leases as an investment.
+Rising resale prices for public housing leases in prime areas led to the government placing additional purchase and resale restrictions on newly built public housing in prime areas from 2021.

 On 4 October 2022, the Minister of National Development, Desmond Lee, elaborated further on the government’s policies to intervene to keep public housing relatively affordable and available.
 In hopes of cooling the housing market, the government plans to implement a fifteen-month waiting period before homeowners can buy an HDB resale flat, continued supply of significant grants for first-time buyers, and tightened maximum loan price limits.
-Likewise, to keep providing a counter to the resale market, the HDB ramped up its Build-to-Order supply, which is on track to place 23,000 apartments on the market between 2022 and 2023.
+Likewise, to keep providing a counter to the resale market, the HDB ramped up its Build-to-Order supply, which is on track to place 23,000 apartment leases on the market between 2022 and 2023.
 Should these measures be implemented, they could serve as a protective measure for those unable to afford the current climate of the housing resale market, which averages $716,000 per apartment as of 2022.